-Note 2: The LT1912E is guaranteed to meet performance specifications from 0°C to 125°C. Specifications over the -40°C to 125°C operating temperature range are assured by design, characterization and correlation with statistical process controls.
+Note 2: The LT3685E is guaranteed to meet performance specifications from 0°C to 125°C. Specifications over the -40°C to 125°C operating temperature range are assured by design, characterization and correlation with statistical process controls.
+The LT3685I specifications are guaranteed over the -40°C to 125°C temperature range.